coolkidscoding/BeginnerPython/IntroductoryPythonSyllabus.md

       + int()
       + str()

   > **In Class**: Login to our JupyterHub.
-In the Lesson2 folder find the InClass notebook.
-Once you open it run through the UI demo.
-This will allow you to get comfortable with the Jupyter Notebook.
-Follow the instructions.
+In the ClassMaterial->Lesson2 folder find the VariablesAndOperators_InClass notebook.
+This copy of the notebook is READ-ONLY, you cannot modify it.
+You have to make a copy of the notebook in your personal JupyterHub area.
+Once you open it run through the in class exercises.
+These exercises will allow you to get comfortable with the Jupyter Notebook.
 In this notebook you will write your first python program, **_"Hello World"_**.
 You will Use python as a calculator.
-Given the code to generate random numbers, run through all the mathematical operations on these numbers.
-Also execute the inverse operation on the function and make sure your answer makes sense.
-Use markdown cells in your notebook and add your name and date in it.
+Given the code to generate random numbers, write your first basic algorithm.
+Use markdown cells in your notebook and add your name and other information in it.

-  > **Homework**: Login to JupyterHub and open the notebook called "Lesson2Homework".
-This is a homework where you can practice using the python notebook as a calculator.
+  > **Homework**: This homework is due at the beginning of the next class.
+Login to our JupyterHub.
+In the ClassMaterial->Lesson2 folder find the VariablesAndOperators_Homework notebook.
+This copy of the notebook is READ-ONLY, you cannot modify it.
+You have to make a copy of this notebook in your personal JupyterHub.
+Save this file in your JupyterHub area under Homework->Lesson2.
+I will collect it from there.
+This is a homework where you can practice using the python notebook as a calculator as well as start understanding how a programming language can be used to solve analytical problems.
 You will write code that exercises the _**Pythagorean Theorem**_.
-You will also write code that will calculate the area, volume, circumference and perimeter of various geometric objects.
+You will also write code that will calculate common measures of geometric shapes.
 Follow the instructions in the notebook.

 + **Lesson 3: Data Structures**
+  > Discuss what is a data structure
+    + What are they?
+    + Why do we need them?
+    + How are they used?
   > Discuss built in data structures
     + Fundamental data structures
       + List
       + Dictionary
       + Tuples
+    + What can data structures contain?
+    + What data structures are ordered vs unordered
+    + Getting characteristics about data structures
+      + length
+      + min
+      + max
-  > Discuss ways to add data to a data structure
+    + Adding data to a data structure
-  > Discuss the way to access data in a data structure
+    + Retrieving data from a data structure
       + Indexing
+      + Slicing

   > **In Class**: Given a set of data populate the data into various data structures.
 Exercise different methods on these data structures and print information about them.